Big-Life-Lab/partial-AUC-C/README.md

 # partial-AUC-C
 Code for the concordant partial AUC and the partial C statistic
 by André Carrington and Yusuf Sheikh
+Citation: André M Carrington, Paul W Fieguth, Hammad Qazi, Andreas Holzinger, Helen H Chen, Franz Mayr, and Douglas G Manuel.
+A new concordant partial auc and partial c statistic for imbalanced data in the evaluation of machine learning algorithms.
+BMC Medical Informatics and Decision Making, 20(1):1–12, 2020.

 ## Instructions
 Ensure you have a Python 3.7 interpreter.